 The email says that profiling has its place in law enforcement when used correctly and applied fairly.
 It says that officers should "check out suspicious black people in white neighborhoods" because "black gang members" from a nearby town commit burglaries in Wyckoff, a mostly white suburb, 30 miles west of New York.
 The email says that New York police stop white kids in black neighborhoods there because "they know they are there to buy drugs."

 "It's insane to think that the police should just 'dumb down just to be politically correct,'" the email says.
 "The public wants us to keep them safe and I'm confident that they want us to use our skills and knowledge to attain that goal."

-The email says officers should continue to be fair to people and treat them with respect but should use "counter reaction as the law allows" if someone resists an authorized demand.
+The email says that officers should continue to be fair to people and treat them with respect, but they should use "counter reaction as the law allows" if someone resists an authorized demand.

 "Above all, do what you have to do and that which the law allows you to do to remain safe," the email says.